jacoblapworth/akahu-sdk-swift/src/react/modal.md

 ### Confirmation modal

 Modals are often used for user confirmation.
-A footer for adding actions can be added using the `XUIModalFooter` component.
-It's recommended to use the [actions layout](../section-buttons.html#buttons-9) to display the buttons as it provides a default layout.
+A footer for adding actions can be added using `XUIModalFooter`.
+It's also recommended to use the [actions layout](../section-buttons.html#buttons-9) to display buttons as this provides standard padding and responsive behaviour.

 ```
 const  { PureComponent } = require ( 'react' );